 Financial advisors continued to sell American Realty Capital without disclosure of the underlying misconduct by the issuer.
 Many of the American Realty Capital products suspended dividends and declined substantially in principal value.

-Contact Our Real Estate Investment Trust Loss Lawyer at the Wolper Law Firm Today
+Contact Our Real Estate Investment Trust Loss Lawyer at the Wolper Law Firm, P.A.
+Today

 Our Experience Makes the Difference